-- That the properties in question be used for residential purposes only as the zoning of the properties is Residential Zone I (in terms of the section 8 scheme regulations); - 2.
-That building plans be lodged and approved before any structure on the properties are erected or structurally altered in any way.
+REMOV 1.
+That the properties in question dential purposes only as the zoning of the properties is regulations);

+2. That building y and approved before any structure on the ucturally altered in any way. properties

-Building Control:
+Building Con.

-Because of the services [i.e. sewer lines] the area that can be used to build any top structure are restricted.
+Because of the s [i.e. sewer lines] the area that can be used to build any top structure are restricted.
 Special foundation methods will have to be applied for the development of the site(s) and building lines will have to be revised.